-4 years of English.

-3 years of mathematics (Algebra I or higher).

-2 years of natural/physical science (1 year of lab if offered by high school).

-1 year of additional English, mathematics or natural/physical science.

-2 years of social science.

-4 years of additional courses (from any area above, foreign language or non-doctrinal religion/philosophy).
+- 4 years of English. - 3 years of mathematics (Algebra I or higher). - 2 years of natural/physical science (1 year of lab if offered by high school). - 1 year of additional English, mathematics or natural/physical science. - 2 years of social science. - 4 years of additional courses (from any area above, foreign language or non-doctrinal religion/philosophy).

-Test Scores: All SAT and ACT scores must be reported directly to the NCAA Eligibility Center by the testing agency.
-When registering for the SAT or ACT, use the Eligibility Center code of 9999 to make sure the score is reported to the Eligibility Center.